2nd

 Year Two

-In your second year, you will explore poetry, short fiction, life writing, flash fiction, and writing for children.
+In your second year, you will explore poetry, short fiction, life writing, screenwriting, fiction for children, fairy tales and reading and writing myth.

 You will also engage in further exploration of critical theory to complement your work.
-There will also be the opportunity to explore writing for the screen, as well as modules in children’s fiction.
+There will be the opportunity to take a work placement module.

 Year Three

 The creative modules in your final year allow you to explore your discipline and genre of choice.
-You will also explore more specific genres such as YA fiction, flash fiction, digital writing, fantasy, and science fiction.
-You will explore the novel, short stories and poetry.
+You will also discover more specific genres such as YA fiction, flash fiction, digital writing, fantasy and science fiction.
+You will study the art of the novel, short stories and poetry.

 You will have the opportunity to take modules that help you develop your skills in your area of choice even further, culminating in the final creative writing dissertation project.